Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Experiments Discussions

 \subsection{Implementation Details}

-\textbf{Network architecture.} For $\mathbf{P}_t$ in sketch matching and tracking, we specified a sketch correspondence sequence with $t = 0.5$.
+\textbf{Network architecture.} For $\mathbf{P}_t$ in stroke matching and tracking, we specified a stroke correspondence sequence with $t = 0.5$.
+An appropriate setting to use these temporal information would have impact on the interpolation accuracy as indicated in the experiments.
 For the optical flow computations, we first predicted the coarse flows using convolutional flow prediction network and then refined the coarse flows in a coarse-to-fine manner following an existing practice as in VFIformer \cite{lu2022video}.
 For the CSB component, a swin-based strategy was adopted with a window size of $8 \times 8$.
 The number of channels in its convolution layer was set to 24.
 The CCB component was with the same setting as CSB.
 Each U-Net like transformer stream contained 3 CSBs or CCBs.

 \textbf{Training details.} The proposed method was trained using an AdamMax optimizer \cite{kingma2014adam} with $\beta_{1}=0.9$ and $\beta_{2}=0.999$.
 The weights of loss terms were set to $\lambda_{1} = 70$ and $\lambda_\text{lpips} = 30$.
 The training batch size was set to 4.
-The FC-SIN was trained for 50 epochs with a learning rate that initially was set as $2e^{-4}$ and a weight decaying factor was set to $1e^{-4}$.
+The SAIN was trained for 50 epochs with a learning rate that initially was set as $2e^{-4}$ and a weight decaying factor was set to $1e^{-4}$.
 The sketch frames were resized and cropped into a resolution of $384 \times 192$, and they were also augmented with a random flipping operator.
 It took approximately 72 hours on an NVIDIA A6000 GPU for the training procedure.